Menu

 Map of Monitors

 Select a monitor location on the map for more information about current air quality at that location.
-Learn what the Community Air-Quality Level (CAL) colors mean.
+The colors show the US EPA Air Quality Index (AQI).
 Gray monitors are offline.

-*Sensitive groups include children, teens, older adults, pregnant women, and people with heart, lung, or other chronic diseases
+*Sensitive groups include children, teens, older adults, pregnant women, and people with heart, lung, or other chronic diseases.

 Disclaimer